useblocks/sphinx-needs-enterprise/docs/index.rst

 This package provides enterprise specific solutions for ``Sphinx-Needs``.

-Its main goal is to embed ``Sphinx-Needs`` in company specific tool environments by synchronizing data between ``Sphinx-Needs`` and tools like Jira, Doors, GitHub, CodeBeamer and more.
+Its main goal is to embed ``Sphinx-Needs`` in company specific tool environments by synchronizing data between ``Sphinx-Needs`` and tools like Jira, Azure, GitHub, CodeBeamer and more.

 ``Sphinx-Needs Enterprise`` features are supporting the following services and tools: